 - 14.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 14.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues.
-If necessary, they will speak with the Executive Head Teacher, the chair of the governing body or with the Local Authority Designated Officer (LADO).
-Should staff not feel able to raise concerns they can call the NSPCC whistleblowing helpline on 0800 028 0285. - 14.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
+If necessary, they will speak with the headteacher, the chair of the governing body or with the Local Authority Designated Officer (LADO).
+Should staff not feel able to raise concerns they can call the NSPCC what you can do to report abuse dedicated helpline on 0800 028 0285. - 14.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.